Create a Thriving Team Culture by Giving your Employees a Voice

 The most important thing to do when you get feedback of any kind, is to share the results with your organization, being sure to report both the positive and the negative.
 A best practice is to paraphrase feedback (to keep anonymity) and group by theme.
 Not all feedback will be actionable, but all feedback should be valued.
 You want to make sure that employees do not feel this is a box-ticking exercise, or that leaving feedback is a waste of their time — but they feel their voice is heard, and their feelings matter.

 Employee Voice creates motivation in the workplace that reinforces a culture of feedback.
-It demonstrates how serious your organization is about listening to your people and creating the positive change that leads to strong team culture.
-Additional employee feedback surveys using neuroscience methodology will be integrated into Connects in the coming months, to fully explore employee’s thoughts and feelings by understanding the heart (happiness) and the brain (engagement).
-Stay tuned!
+It demonstrates how serious your organization is about listening to your people and creating positive change that leads to a strong team culture.
+Additional employee feedback surveys using neuroscience methodology have been integrated into Connects, to fully explore employee’s thoughts and feelings by understanding the heart (happiness) and the brain (engagement).
+Schedule a demo today to learn more!